How to fit a stair runner

 Please note that this guide is for the fitting of straight stairs only.
-For winding stairs or those with a half landing and turn, we strongly recommend that you employ the services of a professional fitter.
+For fitting a stair runner on winders, or those with a bend or a half landing and turn, we strongly recommend that you employ the services of a professional fitter.

 - Tape measure and marker pen

 Stair runners are purely decorative and it is essential to fit your stair runner using gripper rods.
 Gripper rods come in both medium- and short-pin depending on the thickness of the carpet being fitted.

 You will need one length of gripper for each riser and one for each tread.

 - Cut your gripper lengths so that they are 100mm (4”) less than the width of your runner to allow 50mm (2”) either side.
 You'll need to ensure that the gripper will not show at the sides of your runner.

 - Attach one piece of gripper to the bottom of each riser, approximately 25mm (1”) up from the tread, checking that the pins facing down towards the tread and the gripper is centred, so that it will not stick out at either side of your runner.

 - Attach one piece of gripper to the back of each tread, 25mm - 50mm (1”- 2“) away from the riser (depending on the thickness of your runner).
 Make sure that the pins are facing back towards the riser and that the gripper is centred, so that it won't be seen past the sides of your runner.

 NB: You will need to fit your first gripper, at the bottom of your stairs when you are ready to fit your runner to allow you to create a neat edge, unless you are using Easy bind.

 Once you have attached gripper to every tread and riser to which you will be fitting your runner, you can install your underlay.